MBODM/wauzcmd/README.md

 - 64-bit Windows

 There are not any other special requirements.
-It is written in Rust and the release binaries are natively compiled for the Windows x64 platform.
+It is written in Rust and the release binaries are natively compiled with "_rustc_" for the Windows x64 platform.

 #### Have fun.